Amazon, Google race to get your DNA into the cloud

 Other paying clients with a more specific focus are picking sides.

-Google, for instance, won a project from the Autism Speaks foundation to collect and analyze the genomes of 10,000 affected children and their parents for clues to the genetic basis of autism.
+Google, for instance, won a project from the Autism Speaks foundation to collect and analyse the genomes of 10,000 affected children and their parents for clues to the genetic basis of autism.

 Another customer is Tute Genomics, whose database of 8.5 billion human DNA variants can be searched for how frequently any given variant appears, what traits it's associated with and how people with a certain variant respond to particular drugs.